mubashirsidiki/power-bi-projects/README.md

 ## [Project 1: Market Research](https://github.com/mubashirsidiki/marketmindz-research-powerbi)

-Worked with a market research dataset, we will build a tool to evaluate the purchasing habits, campaign performance, and attributes of buyers for a fake retail company.
+Worked with a market research dataset, we will build a tool to evaluate the purchasing habits, campaign performance, and attributes of buyers for a retail company.

 ## Preview